JarrLane/Offensive_Meeting_Content/Containers_explained/containers.md

 - Docker compose

 Docker compose is an efficient way to deal with multiple containers and easily reproduce desired containers.
-It is basically a config file in YAML that is easier to read, type out, and use woth containers.
+It is basically a config file in YAML that is easier to read, type out, and use with containers.
+This is so much nicer than typing out a command with alot of parameters.

 - Volumes